lsst-dm/dmtn-185/index.rst

 - [REC-SW-1] There are a number of extant versioning mechanisms in DM and T&S software environments.
 Care should be not proliferate those unreasonably, but to share software versioning and packaging infrastructure where possible, as these systems are hard to get right and the more teams use them, the more robust they tend to be.

-- [REC-SW-2] Individual systems should have explicit requirements addressing what, if any, demands there are to be able to recover a prior system state.
+- [REC-SW-2] All systems should have individual explicit requirements addressing what, if any, demands there are to be able to recover a prior system state.
 When such requirements are needed, the systems should have to capture and publish in a machine-readable form version information that is necessary to fulfil those requirements.
 Such requirements should cover the need for data model provenance, eg. whether it is necessary to know when a particular schema was applied to a running system.

 - [REC-SW-3] Software provenance support should include mechanisms for capturing the versions of underlying non-Rubin software, including the operating system, standard libraries, and other tools which are needed “below” the Rubin software configuration management system.
 The use of community-standard mechanisms for this is strongly encouraged.

 - [REC-SW-4] Containerization offers significant and tangible advantages in software reproducibility for a modest investment in build/deploy infrastructure; it should be preferred wherever possible for new systems, and systems that predate the move to containerization should be audited to examine whether there is a reasonable path to integrate them to current deployment practices.

 PipelineTask-level provenance
 =============================

-PipelineTask-level provenance is the lowest level of provenance available through the LSST Science Pipelines without adding dedicated provenance-recording logic directly into the algorithmic code.
-The middleware provides no means of automated detection and recording of provenance at the Task level, for Tasks contained in PipelineTasks.
-Nor do we record sub-Task-level pixel arithmetic operations, such as recording that a dataset is the result of a subtraction between two antecedent exposures and then a multiplication, so for example data manipulated in a Science Platform notebook will not provide provenance as the design currently stands.

-PipelineTask-level provenance, by contrast, is available “for free” from the design of the Gen3 middleware system, where inputs and outputs are mediated by the Butler and all PipelineTasks are executed by core Gen3 code.

-The natural level of provenance-recording by this system will associate datasets, identified by DataId and type, and the collection in which they occur, with the PipelineTasks that produced them, identified by name and class, and the as-executed values of their configuration objects.

-Note that the system is only capable of recording that a given input was presented to a PipelineTask, not that the data in that input was actually used in the generation of the final result (e.g., it might fail a quality cut and not in fact be included in a coadd).

-Additionally, it appears *(needs confirmation)*\ that as-executed lists of package versions, and physical dataset locators *(URIs?)* are recorded by the command-line activator (pipetask in ctrl_mpexec).
+By PipelineTask provenance we mean information that is available in the Data Management middleware framework; PipelineTasks are the highest level building blocks from which data processing pipelines are constructed.

 What do we want?
 ----------------

+**GPDF to add requirements prior art**

+PipelineTask-level provenance is the finest grained provenance available through the LSST Science Pipelines without adding dedicated provenance-recording logic directly into the algorithmic code.
+We believe this granularity is sufficient for reproducibility and traceability, and since the inputs and outputs are mediated by the Butler and all PipelineTasks are executed by core Gen3 code, robustness is high.

+This system will associate datasets, identified by DataId and type, and the collection in which they occur, with the PipelineTasks that produced them, identified by name and class, and the as-executed values of their configuration objects.

+The system records that a given input was presented to a PipelineTask, not that the data in that input was actually used in the generation of the final result (e.g., it might fail a quality cut and not in fact be included in a coadd).
+This is the correct approach in order to achieve reproducibility of previously executed pipeline steps.

+**Check with Tim**

+Additionally, it appears *(needs confirmation)*\ that as-executed lists of package versions, and physical dataset locators *(URIs?)* are recorded by the command-line activator (pipetask in ctrl_mpexec).

 Provenance capture
 ^^^^^^^^^^^^^^^^^^